All Episodes

 Okay.

-So what do you think of the report?
+So what do you say to Americans?

-I guess nearly 200 dead.
+I guess nearly 200 dead, 14,000 who are sick.

-Millions as you witnessed who are scared right now.
+Millions, as you witnessed, who are scared right now.

 I say that you're a terrible reporter.